Idaho’s Response

 September 2024 Detection

-Current monitoring results show a decrease of quagga mussel presence in the affected stretch of river since the pre-treatment surveys in 2023.
-Positive detection locations include in the Shoshone Falls pool, Pillar Falls and the Twin Falls Reservoir behind Twin Falls hydroelectric facility.
+The 2024 monitoring results showed a decrease of quagga mussel presence in the affected stretch of river since the pre-treatment surveys in 2023.
+Positive detection locations in September 2024 included in the Shoshone Falls pool, Pillar Falls and the Twin Falls Reservoir behind Twin Falls hydroelectric facility.
 Quagga mussel reproduction is more active in warmer water temperatures, making late summer the most likely time to detect the mussels in the Snake River.

-In response to the 2024 detection, ISDA is implementing a multifaceted treatment plan.
-The first 2024 treatment took place October 8-20 and utilized the same chelated copper product as the 2023 treatment, Natrix.
+In response to the 2024 detection, ISDA is implemented a copper treatment in the Mid-Snake River.
+The treatment took place October 8-20 and utilized the same chelated copper product as the 2023 treatment, Natrix.

-In addition to the aggressive application of the chelated copper (Natrix), ISDA is planning a second treatment in November to target quagga mussels in still water and deep pool sections of the river.
-The second treatment will continue the aggressive approach to maximize efforts in the complex river system with the ultimate goal of complete eradication of this species.
+In addition to the application of the chelated copper (Natrix), ISDA implemented a potash (potassium chloride) treatment in still water ponds on the Mid-Snake River in February and March.
+The second treatment reflects the aggressive approach to maximize efforts in the complex river system with the ultimate goal of complete eradication of this species.

 Read the most recent news release HERE.